MartaLourido/dev-news-spring/README.md

 * Learn about data modelling for real world applications.
 * Learn how to interact with a relational database using an ORM tool implementing Spring JPA (Hibernate).

-## Build with
+## Technologies used

+- Spring Web
+- Spring JPA
-- Gradle
+- PostgreSQL Driver
-- JDK 15
+- Postman
-- JUnit
+- Docker

 ## Setup
 Remember that you will need to configure the following dependencies in your `build.gradle`: